ProxyGPT: Enabling User Anonymity in LLM Chatbots via (Un)Trustworthy Volunteer Proxies: Conclusion

 \section{Conclusion}

-In this paper, we present our design and proof-of-concept implementation for \system--a novel proxy-based privacy-enhancing system for users of AI chatbots to achieve anonymity in the face of identity-required chatbot services.
-By leveraging the power of volunteers, \system separates a user's identity from their queries, which are handled on the user's behalf by proxies.
-Our system utilizes TLSNotary for proxy integrity and Chaum's e-cash for sustainability.
-We identify various potential future research avenues to further enhance the integrity and privacy of \system, such as private query synthesis to protect users at the content level.
-We hope that our work will inspire current and future AI chatbot providers to build their services with privacy at the forefront, especially as this powerful AI technology becomes more intertwined with people's lives.
+In this paper, we present \system, a novel proxy-based privacy-enhancing system for LLM chatbot users that leverages the power of volunteers to separate a user's identity from their queries.
+Our system utilizes TLSNotary for proxy integrity, Llama Guard for prompt safety, and Chaum's e-cash for sustainability.
+We envision \system as a platform that can augment the capability and popularity of chatbots rather than circumventing them, thus bringing their services to an even broader audience who might feel hesitant due to privacy concerns.
+We hope that our work will inspire chatbot providers to build their services with privacy at the forefront, especially as this powerful technology becomes more intertwined with everyday lives.